waikato-ufdl/wai-annotations/README.md

 * `-p`, `--prefixes`: Optional comma-separated list of object prefixes to look for in ADAMS report files.
                       If not specified, all object prefixes are converted.
 Formats: `adams`.

+* `--prefix`, `--suffix`: Optional prefix/suffix to consider when reading ROI annotation files.
+Defaults to the empty string and `-rois.csv` respectively.
+Only useful for finding the image associated to an empty annotations file.
+See the options of the same names under Output Options for an example of how this works, but here it is applied in reverse to get the original image name.
+Formats: `roi`.

 ### Output Options